WangZesen/scalable-data-project/README.md

 ### 2x4xA100 GPUs with IID data distribution

 As illustrated by the figures and tables, the training times for All-Reduced and Decent are 546.64 seconds and 508.78 seconds, respectively; and the top-1 accuracies are 85.39% and 84.84% respectively.
 Such that, Decent outperforms All-Reduced by 6.93% and 0.65% in terms of learning speed and model accuracy, respectively.
+Decent also performs better than All-Reduced in other metrics, i.e., top-5 accuracy and loss.

 <p align="center">